ethan-frost-xyz/tbpn-size-gong-analysis/src/gong_detector/QUICK_START.md

 ### **Full Caching Workflow (Download All Files)**

-To download and cache all YouTube URLs for fast offline testing:
+To download and cache all YouTube URLs for fast offline testing and LUFS analysis:

 ```bash
 # From project root, activate venv